-- 4.1.
+4.1.
 Rushcliffe Borough Council is committed to enabling residents who require help from the Council to access that help in a way that suits them and at a time that suits them.
-This means that our Customer Services offering extends past the call centre and front desk operations of past strategies and embraces the changes brought about by increased access to technology and ever improving acceptance of use of technology as an efficient way of contacting the Council. - 4.2.
+This means that our Customer Services offering extends past the call centre and front desk operations of past strategies and embraces the changes brought about by increased access to technology and ever improving acceptance of use of technology as an efficient way of contacting the Council.

+4.2.
 When comparing pre-Covid data against more recent figures across all of our contact channels this shift can clearly be seen:

 Channel Pre-Covid monthly average Current monthly average Trend

-Phone 9,094 7,381 \downarrow
+Phone 9,094 7,381 $\downarrow$

-Face-to-face - WB 816 276 \downarrow
+Face-to-face - WB 816 276 $\downarrow$

-Face-to-face - Contact Points 109 72 \downarrow
+Face-to-face - Contact Points 109 72 $\downarrow$

-Email 1,352 1,921 1
+Email 1,352 1,921 ↑

-Web 478 692 1
+Web 478 692 ↑

-E-forms 4,353 7,009 \uparrow
+E-forms 4,353 7,009 ↑

 - 4.3.
-Smartphone ownership amongst adults is as high as 84% nationally.
+Nationally suggests that Smartphone ownership amongst adults is as high as 84%.
 Many customers are now seeking help electronically first and only contacting the Council in person when they have been unable to 'self-serve' ie fix the problem themselves.
 However, there remain customers who are unable or unwilling to contact the Council electronically.
 These are likely to be some of our most vulnerable customers and it is important that we continue to provide services that meet their needs also. - 4.4.
 Therefore, the Council's draft Customer Access Strategy 2022-2025 does not cast aside its face-to-face or telephone access.
 It continues to offer these vital contact channels whilst focusing development in its growth area of self-service via electronic means.
-These contact channels are more cost effective and scalable enabling the Council to do more against a reduced budget. - 4.5.
-Over the life of this Strategy, the Council will look to: - Explore proactive text messaging as an information delivery tool (much in the same way your dentist may now send a reminder that you have an appointment tomorrow) - Investigate new contact channels such as automated chat-bots (as are used by energy companies and online banks to help customers find the answers they are looking for online or respond to simple requests such as 'when is my next bin collection') - Develop our self-serve offering at contact points to assist customers when we are not physically present (in the same way that you now order your items on a digital touch screen rather than with a piece of paper in Argos)
+These contact channels are more cost effective and scalable enabling the Council to do more against a reduced budge. - 4.5.
+Over the life of this Strategy, the Council will look to: - Explore proactive text messaging as an information delivery tool (much in the same way your dentist may now send a reminder that you have an appointment tomorrow) - Investigate new contact channels such as automated chat-bots (as are used by energy companies and online banks to help customers find the answers, they are looking for online or respond to simple requests such as 'when is my next bin collection') - Develop our self-serve offering at contact points to assist customers when we are not physically present (in the same way that you now order your items on a digital touch screen rather than with a piece of paper in Argos) - Undertake the My Account phase two project to integrate back office systems and provide greater access to information for individual customers through the website (from 'who's my Councillor' to 'when is my next bin collection' and 'when is my next benefit payment due') - Launch a new corporate website for the Council which makes it easier for customers to find the information they need and transact the business they need to undertake - Identify and develop new online services by using data to recognise common areas of contact through traditional means and creating additional online services where required - or increasing awareness of existing services